TymEK49/RTI_control/README.md

 Head unit on photo is from facebook group [Legend Volvo XC90 CAR AUDIO](https://www.facebook.com/groups/2444546715858068)
 ![screen1](https://github.com/TymEK49/RTI_control/blob/main/Finished_work.jpg)

+tip: Do not try to pry with a screwdriver or anything from above.
+You will damage the material around the navigation, it's too fragile.
+It is better to remove the airflow below and push the rti cover out from the bottom

+Unscrew 5 torx20 and disconnect gray cable.

 copy code from ```app.ino```, compile it and upload on arduino (I prefer arduino nano) connect arduino TX to RTI 4 pin